Glasgow, Paisley, Kilmarnock and Ayr Railway: Twentieth century closures

 In the first half of the twentieth century, the extractive industries of the West of Scotland underwent a metamorphosis.
 The small pits were either worked out or were mechanised and merged.
 A similar process took place in the iron and steel production industries, and the medium scale iron works in many locations closed down.
 Many railway branch lines had been heavily dependent on business from the mineral industries, and could not be sustained when they had gone, but some continued as passenger lines where they served sizable communities.

-The heavy rationalisation process in British Railways in the 1960s, often referred to as the Beeching Axe, resulted in a re-assessment of those lines, at a time when efficient bus services were abstracting passengers from often infrequent and inconvenient train services.
+The heavy rationalisation process in British Railways in the 1960s, often referred to as the Beeching Axe, resulted in a reassessment of those lines, at a time when efficient bus services were abstracting passengers from often infrequent and inconvenient train services.